coinos/coinos-cd/README.md

 https://docs.digitalocean.com/reference/doctl/how-to/install/
 - Create a 'Personal Access token' from: https://cloud.digitalocean.com/account/api/tokens
-- Make sure your machine you will run this on has an SSH key added to Digital Ocean: https://cloud.digitalocean.com/account/security
+- Make sure the machine you will run this on has a public/private SSH keypair and that the public key is added to Digital Ocean: https://cloud.digitalocean.com/account/security